unepwcmc/NRT/README.md

 files are responsible for listing the indicator and the ranges for the indicator's threshold.
 Examples are stored in `./definitions/examples/`

+### 'standard' type indicators
+Originally, we have different types for different indicators, for example 'esri', 'cartodb' etc. Now, we're pushing attributes towards a consistent type named 'standard', and instead handling differences using the 'source' attribute described below.

+### Indicator 'sources'
+Indicators must specify a 'source' attribute.
+This attribute tells the indicatorator where to query the data from, and how to format it.

+Each 'source' has a corresponding 'getter' module (responsible for fetching the data) and a 'formatter' module (responsible for formatting the queried responses).

+## Possible Source values

-### GDocs configuration
+### 'gdocs'

-For indicator data stored in google docs, your indicator definitions need to include a `spreadsheet_key` attribute.
+For indicator data stored in 'google' docs, your indicator definitions need to include a `spreadsheet_key` attribute.
 The spreadsheet in question must be public *and* 'published for web' from the 'File -> publish for web' in google docs.